-Maternal symptoms of anxiety and depression increased the risk of emotional and disruptive problem behaviors in children as early as 18 months of age, according to new research findings from the TOPP study.
+Maternal symptoms of anxiety and depression increased the risk of emotional and disruptive problem behaviors in children as early as 18 months of age, according to research findings from the TOPP study.
 The risk persisted into adolescence and also gave an increased risk of depressive symptoms.
-The study is published in the Journal of Developmental and Behavioral Pediatrics.
+The study was published in the Journal of Developmental and Behavioral Pediatrics in 2013.

 Nilsen points out that the health clinic is a meeting point for over 95 per cent of all Norwegian families with young children.